Andreessen Horowitz

 a16z Capital Management's portfolio underwent significant restructuring in 2025.
 DoorDash ($268M, 37% of portfolio in Q4 2024) and Samsara ($175M) were completely exited by Q2 2025.
 Figma appeared Q3 2025 at $843M (60% of portfolio) following its IPO, becoming the dominant position.
 Navan appeared Q4 2025 at $464M.
 Portfolio doubled from $745M to $1.58B.
 This is a classic VC firm 13F: holdings are post-IPO positions from portfolio companies, not open-market purchases.
 Zero defense exposure confirms a16z's defense investments are entirely private/pre-IPO.

-AMERICAN DYNAMISM 50 (2025): 'Companies Shaping the Fight of the Future' -- full list of 51 companies across defense, aerospace, energy, manufacturing, computing, and homeland security.
-Defense-specific companies: Anduril Industries (autonomous defense), Allen Control Systems/ACS (counter-drone), Auterion (unmanned warfare OS), Cape (secure mobile networks), Castelion (hypersonic weapons), CX2 (electronic warfare AI), Epirus (directed-energy weapons), Firehawk Aerospace (hybrid rocket engines), Forterra (autonomous military vehicles), Neros Technologies (unmanned defense), Reveal (frontline situational awareness), Rune Technologies (military logistics AI), Saronic (autonomous naval vessels), Shield AI (autonomous drone AI), Swan (scalable autonomous defense), Vannevar Labs (national security AI), Zeromark (infantry counter-drone).
-Aerospace/space: Aalyria, Aetherflux, AnySignal, Apex Space, Astranis, Astro Mechanica, Hermeus, Impulse Space, Northwood Space, SpaceX, Turion Space, Umbra, Venus Aerospace.
-Key non-portfolio inclusion: SpaceX (Musk).
-This list functions as a16z's public signal of which companies it expects to benefit from defense spending.
+a16z's 2025 'American Dynamism 50' list, subtitled 'Companies Shaping the Fight of the Future,' named 51 companies across defense, aerospace, energy, manufacturing, computing, and homeland security.
+Defense-specific companies: Anduril Industries (autonomous defense), Allen Control Systems/ACS (counter-drone), Auterion (unmanned warfare OS), Cape (secure mobile networks), Castelion (hypersonic weapons), CX2 (electronic warfare AI), Epirus (directed-energy weapons), Firehawk Aerospace (hybrid rocket engines), Forterra (autonomous military vehicles), Neros Technologies (unmanned defense), Reveal (frontline situational awareness), Rune Technologies (military logistics AI), Saronic (autonomous naval vessels), Shield AI (autonomous drone AI), Swan (scalable autonomous defense), Vannevar Labs (national security AI), and Zeromark (infantry counter-drone).
+Aerospace and space: Aalyria, Aetherflux, AnySignal, Apex Space, Astranis, Astro Mechanica, Hermeus, Impulse Space, Northwood Space, SpaceX, Turion Space, Umbra, and Venus Aerospace.
+The list includes one non-portfolio company, SpaceX (Musk), and serves as a public indication of which companies a16z expects to benefit from defense spending.

-a16z DEFENSE REFORM INITIATIVE: a16z launched formal 'Dynamic Tech Defense Reform Initiative' uniting VC, startups, Congress, military, think tanks to champion acquisition reform.
-Katherine Boyle (General Partner, co-founder of American Dynamism practice) leads defense investment strategy.
-Boyle previously at General Catalyst where she co-led seed practice and invested in inception rounds of Anduril Industries and Vannevar Labs.
-Before VC: Washington Post reporter. a16z published 'Why America Needs Dynamic Defense Reform' policy paper advocating faster procurement pathways that benefit portfolio companies.
-The firm is simultaneously: (1) investing in defense startups, (2) lobbying for acquisition reform that benefits those startups, (3) placing personnel in agencies that manage procurement, (4) funding PACs that elect politicians who support their regulatory agenda.
-This is a vertically integrated policy capture operation.
+a16z launched a formal 'Dynamic Tech Defense Reform Initiative' uniting venture capital, startups, members of Congress, the military, and think tanks to champion acquisition reform.
+Katherine Boyle (General Partner, co-founder of the American Dynamism practice) leads defense investment strategy.
+Boyle was previously at General Catalyst, where she co-led the seed practice and invested in the inception rounds of Anduril Industries and Vannevar Labs; before venture capital she was a Washington Post reporter. a16z published the policy paper 'Why America Needs Dynamic Defense Reform,' advocating faster procurement pathways that benefit portfolio companies.
+The firm is concurrently investing in defense startups, lobbying for acquisition reform that benefits those startups, placing personnel in agencies that manage procurement, and funding PACs that support its regulatory agenda — activities that span investment, lobbying, personnel, and political funding around a single policy area.